 Space is limited; request at time of booking.
 Kayaking is subject to weather and prevailing ice conditions.
 Basic kayaking experience is required and physical fitness is essential.
 Kayaks, neoprene wet suits, booties and gloves are provided.

-Voyage aboard the designated vessel as indicated in the itinerary; all meals throughout the voyage aboard the ship including snacks, coffee and tea; free use of rubber boots on loan; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); Zodiac rides; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges; comprehensive pre-departure material.
+Voyage aboard the designated vessel as indicated in the itinerary; meals throughout the voyage aboard the ship including snacks, coffee and tea; free use of rubber boots on loan; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges.
+Subject to change without notice.